ivarg/dotfiles/setup.md

 - make tmux

-- Generate new ssh key for github
+- Generate new personal access token for github

-## 1Password
+    - To be able to push to https remotes